chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 - Analytics.
 Add your google analytics id into the `gatsby-config.js` file, or import it via a .env to get started.

 - Light / Dark theme.
-Import the useTheme hook to get/set theme settings, which are stored in localStorage
+Import the useTheme hook to get/set theme settings, which are stored in localStorage and sets the body's class name